jasongrimes/fretboardfoundation/_chapters/030-scales/090-pentatonic-and-blues-scales.md

 ## About pentatonic scales

-A pentatonic scale is a musical scale with five notes in an octave.
+A pentatonic scale is a musical scale with five notes per octave.

 Pentatonic scales tend to sound good over many modes and harmonies.
-They are easy to play on guitar, in comfortable positions having two notes per string.
+They are easy to play on guitar, in comfortable positions with two notes per string.

 They're often the first scales learned by beginning guitarists.